greentfrapp/project-asimov/guide_fairness.md

 Equal FNR.
 This also implies equal TPR.

-For animals predicted fat, the probability of actually being thin (i.e. wrong prediction) should be equal regardless for cats or dogs.
+For fat animals, the probability of being predicted thin (i.e. wrong prediction) should be equal regardless for cats or dogs.

-For people predicted as good credit, the probability of actually being good (i.e. wrong prediction) should be equal regardless for men or women.
+For people with good credit, the probability of being predicted bad (i.e. wrong prediction) should be equal regardless for men or women.

 ### Equalised odds <dt-cite cite="hardt2016equality"></dt-cite>